| TERM OR WORD |

 |

-Name Sony gave to the accelerated viewing of the video picture executed from the forward and the play mode. |
+Name Sony gave to the accelerated viewing of the video picture executed from the play mode. |

 |